-MAC 2023 Gender Pay Gap Report Introduction In 2018 the UK government made it a legal requirement of UK businesses to disclose and publish their gender pay gap.
-As MAC has now exceeded the threshold of 250 employees, we have collated the relevant data and prepared our first gender pay report.
-The following report is based on figures taken on the snapshot date of 5th April 2022, and includes the following metrics:
+Gender Pay Gap 2024 Reporting Period - 12 months up to and including April 2023 Introduction In 2018 the UK government made it a legal requirement of UK businesses to disclose and publish their gender pay gap.
+This is now MAC's second year of reporting on the Gender Pay Gap.
+The following report is based on figures taken on the snapshot date of 5th April 2023, and includes the following metrics: